-148 Worm v.
+&lt;sup>148 Worm v.
 Canada (Notice of Civil Claim at paras.
 22, 24).

-149 See e.g. Craig Haney, "Mental Health Issues in Long-Term Solitary and "Supermax" Confinement" (2003) 49:1 Crime & Delinquency 124; Bruce A. Arrigo and Jennifer Leslie Bullock, "The Psychological Effects of Solitary Confinement on Prisoners in Supermax Units: Reviewing What We Know and Recommending What Should Change" (2008) 52:6 International Journal of Offender Therapy and Comparative Criminology 622; Stuart Grassian, "Psychiatric Effects of Solitary Confinement" (2006) 22 Washington University Journal of Law and Policy 325 [Grassian].
+&lt;sup>149 See e.g. Craig Haney, "Mental Health Issues in Long-Term Solitary and "Supermax" Confinement" (2003) 49:1 Crime & Delinquency 124; Bruce A. Arrigo and Jennifer Leslie Bullock, "The Psychological Effects of Solitary Confinement on Prisoners in Supermax Units: Reviewing What We Know and Recommending What Should Change" (2008) 52:6 International Journal of Offender Therapy and Comparative Criminology 622; Stuart Grassian, "Psychiatric Effects of Solitary Confinement" (2006) 22 Washington University Journal of Law and Policy 325 [Grassian].

-150 Grassian, supra note 149 at 330-331.
+&lt;sup>150 Grassian, supra note Error!
+Bookmark not defined. at 330-331.

+Both Ashley Smith and K.J. were transferred between institutions a number of times, often across the country, a great distance from their families and community support systems.
 Once transferred, there was inadequate follow-up and little continuity with respect to their mental health needs.
-NWAC notes that, for Aboriginal women, transfer between institutions replicates child welfare/guardianship transfers that are common to intergenerational residential school survivors who are criminalized and may re-traumatize survivors.151
+NWAC notes that, for Aboriginal women, transfer between institutions replicates child welfare/guardianship transfers that are common to intergenerational residential school survivors who are criminalized and may re-traumatize survivors.